amlalejini/gvsu-cis635-2022f/project/proposal.md

 | Writing is appropriately formal | 5 |
 | Writing is clear | 5 |
 | Proposal is well-formatted | 5 |

+I reserve the right to award flex points for exemplary work in any areas of this project.